Enterprises must consider agency, accountability and access during their AI implementation journeys.

 The final and most critical layer of defense is strong policy and accountability frameworks:

-- By mapping established risk management practices from human resources to agent governance, organizations can make the familiar, tangible and critical security and policy decisions required.
+- Map established risk management practices—from human resources to agent governance— instituting critical security and policy decisions.

 Developing a Supervised AI Strategy